BONUS: We have discussed this topic with an expert in the PHP community in our podcast:

 If that’s not enough for you, check your benchmarks and see what they say.

 The next thing to check is that Xdebug is not installed on your production servers.
-Sure, Xdebug is one of the most sophisticated and comprehensive profilers and debuggers for PHP, but it should never be enabled (even installed) on a production server, at least until Xdebug 3 is released and you should join us in supporting Derick to work on it.
+Sure, Xdebug is one of the most sophisticated and comprehensive profilers and debuggers for PHP, but it should never be enabled (even installed) on a production server.

 While the performance benchmarks vary (they always do), one report on Stack Overflow showed a 50% performance boost by completely removing Xdebug.
-What’s more, it's important to note that even though Xdebug was installed on the server — it wasn't even enabled!
+Though for some modes in Xdebug 3, the overhead is lower.
+What’s more, it’s important to note that even though Xdebug was installed on the server — it wasn’t even enabled!

 To check if it’s installed, run